 Daily Session would be recorded and shared to the candidate.

-3 Live Projects will be provided for practice.
+Live projects will be provided for hands-on practice.

 An overview of fundamental networking principles, the significance of cybersecurity, and typical threat and attack types are given in Introduction to Network Security.
 Additionally, it presents the CIA triad—Availability, Integrity, and Confidentiality—as the cornerstone of security.